 Graphical and textual scripting languages are widely used in end-user programming scenarios.
 Data-flow paradigms have their merits when it comes to dealing with large amounts of data and when they fit naturally into domains where data is retrieved, filtered and combined.
-We combine these two approaches in Lively Fabrik: we help end-users structuring their programs with the data-flow paradigm and provide scripting for cases where data-flow is complicated or limiting.
+We combine these two approaches in Lively Fabrik to help end-users structuring their programs with the data-flow paradigm and provide scripting for cases where the use of data-flow is complicated or limits the end-user.

 Lively Fabrik is Web-based, because many end-users are not allowed to install third party software on the computer they are using but have a modern Web browser at their hands.
 This may be because they are in an Internet café or they are using a pool computer.
-Other positive aspects of the Web-based approach is the capability for automatic software updates as well as collaboration between the endusers [15] and sharing of content.
+Other positive aspects of the Web-based approach is the capability for automatic software updates as well as collaboration between the end-users [14] and sharing of content.

 The remainder of the paper is organized as follows.
 Section 2 gives a short introduction into end-user Web application development.
 Section 3 describes the visual Web-based end-user programming environment Lively Fabrik.
 Section 4 discusses implementation details.
-Section 5 shows the usage of the environment by creating a weather widget Mashup.
+Section 5 shows the usage of the environment by creating a weather widget Meshup.
 Section 6 discusses related work and Section 7 makes a summary and gives an outlook.